HenryHolloway/NullPoint/README.md

 ## Features

 - **Block Domains**: Easily block specific domains or a list of domains.
-- **Unblock Domains**: Remove domains from the blocklist individually or all at once.
+- **Unblock Cooldown**: Remove domains from the blocklist after a 60-minute cooldown.
 - **View Blocked Domains**: List all currently blocked domains.
 - **Automatic Monitoring**: A systemd service keeps your nftables rules in sync with the blocklist.